Bristo Square

-Bristo Square, Edinburgh, Scotland, is a public space on the estate of the University of Edinburgh.
+Bristo Square is a public space on the estate of the University of Edinburgh, Scotland.
 It lies in the south of the city, between George IV Bridge and George Square.
+It is named after the area's former thoroughfare, Bristo Street, which the square replaced.

 The most prominent landmark on the square is the category A listed McEwan Hall, in which the university holds its graduation ceremonies.
 Other notable buildings on the square include the Dugald Stewart Building, the Informatics Forum, Potterrow Student Centre, Reid Concert Hall, and Teviot Row House.

 History

 The square officially opened in 1983 to mark the university's quartercentenary.
 The square was designed by the architectural practice headed by Professor Percy Johnson-Marshall (1915–1993) who held the chair of urban design and regional planning at the university.
 It was originally designed as part of the 1962 plan to create a civic space to replace Bristo Street, realigning Potterrow and Lothian Street in the process.
 The consulting engineers were Jamieson, MacKay & Partners.

 There is a plaque to the local educational campaigner Mary Crudelius in Bristo Square.